itchio/itch-docs/integrating/api/README.md

 * Retrieve user information \(such as their username, avatar, whether they have a press account, etc.\)
 * Get a proof of purchase

-For example, you might want your online play servers to be only accessible
-by users who have purchased a legitimate copy of your game, and to all press users.
+For example, you might want your online play servers to be only accessible  by users who have purchased a legitimate copy of your game, and to all press users.

-> Note: our API offering will continue to expand over time.
-If you have particular needs
-> for your game's release, don't hesitate to get in touch with us at [hello@itch.io](mailto:hello@itch.io)

 ## Getting started